- 17 Feb 2011

 Preference Heterogeneity and Optimal Capital Income Taxation

-Executive Summary — Professor Matthew Weinzierl and coauthors test the idea that savings, which is concentrated among highly skilled workers, ought to be taxed as part of an optimal tax policy.
+Overview — Professor Matthew Weinzierl and coauthors test the idea that savings, which is concentrated among highly skilled workers, ought to be taxed as part of an optimal tax policy.
 They find that the welfare gains from these taxes would be negligible.
 Key concepts include:

 - Is taxing capital income (the return to saving) a good idea when highly skilled people value that income more than others?